-Files are sorted by filename in numeric-alpha order (0-9...A-Z) before being played.
-Albums will play in the current order if the filename begins with the track number (use leading zeroes if more than 9 tracks).
+Files are sorted by filename in numeric-alpha order (0...9...A...Z) before being played.

 Controlling playback from the USB memory device including Shuffle and Repeat functions is explained on pages 41 and 42.
+The shuffle play function may only be used if the current selection comprises fewer than 500 tracks.